dparejaUniandes/DSNube-MISW4204-2024-12/README.md

     - `POST /user/api/tasks`: Create a new task.
     - `GET /user/api/tasks/{id_task}`: Retrieve details of a specific task.
     - `DELETE /user/api/tasks/{id_task}`: Delete a specific task.

-This README simplifies the setup process by focusing on the Docker setup, which is what you wanted for the tutor.
-It avoids the need for manual database setup, Python virtual environment setup, or manual installation of dependencies.
-The tutor just needs Docker installed, and then they can clone the project, build and run the Docker containers, and access the application and API documentation through their web browser.